Witnessing Quantum Entanglement Using Resonant Inelastic X-ray Scattering: Conclusion and Discussion

+In this letter, we have generalized the protocol of using the QFI for entanglement detection to the case with a non-Hermitian operator, and applied it to iridate dimer systems using RIXS as the entanglement witness.
+Using careful parameter estimation for modeling the dimer material's Hamiltonian combined with a correct accounting for natural symmetries in the wavefunction, both the equivalence of the dimer sites together with electron number conservation, we are able to show the QFI indicates bipartite entanglement of the dimer sites.
+We have also explored the role that momentum, incident energy and polarization play in detecting entanglement.
+We have shown that entanglement detection is favored at certain momenta and energy, corresponding to maxima in the RIXS intensity.
+We have also considered the case of polarization discriminated RIXS.
+Here we find a mixed result.
+Polarization discrimination can help detect entanglement but is not a panacea.

 Our result constitutes the first approach to experimentally detect orbital electronic quantum entanglement in a real quantum material.
 Experimental detection of quantum entanglement has been previously reported only for synthetic few-body systems \cite{Blatt_2005,Oberthaler_2008,GUHNE20091,Oberthaler_2010,PhysRevLett.109.020505,Cramer_2013,Jurcevic_2014,PhysRevLett.115.035302,Pitsios_2017,PhysRevA.98.052334,doi:10.1126/science.aau4963}, and for bosonic degrees of freedom in low-dimensional quantum magnets \cite{Ghosh_2003,PhysRevB.73.134404,PhysRevA.73.012110,PhysRevLett.99.087204,doi:10.1073/pnas.0703293104,PhysRevB.75.054422,Das_2013,Singh_2013,Sahling_2015,PhysRevResearch.2.043329,Tennant_PhysRevB.103.224434,PhysRevLett.127.037201, Scheie2024proximate}.
 Besides, quantum entanglement detection has been simulated theoretically for bosonic degrees of freedom in several 1D strongly correlated model systems out of equilibrium \cite{PhysRevLett.130.106902,neutron_from_trRIXS}.
 We have generalized the protocol of using the QFI for entanglement detection to non-Hermitian operators, enabling the direct detection of electronic quantum entanglement.
-As a result, our protocol can utilize other entanglement witnesses, such as the RIXS intensity considered in this letter, which enlarges the class of quantum materials whose quantum entanglement is subject to experimental detection.
-This is particularly helpful in the case of the iridate dimers, where inelastic neutron scattering is impractical.

-Apart from the results for Ba$_3$CeIr$_2$O$_9$ presented above in the main text, we have also performed the same analysis for Ba$_3$TaIr$_2$O$_9$.
-The results are presented in the Supplementary Information and are consistent with those for Ba$_3$CeIr$_2$O$_9$ \cite{supp}, confirming the generality of the applicability of our protocol.
+This has enabled us to use RIXS spectra to infer the presence of entanglement, but also shows how other measured correlation functions of quantum materials that involve a non-Hermitian operator can be used to detect the presence of multipartite entanglement.
+This will be important for material classes such as the iridates considered here where inelastic neutron scattering is impractical.